-Larne is a wholly owned subsidiary of Larne Basin Exploration LLC, a recently formed U.S. based investment company set up for the purpose of investing in oil and gas exploration in the Larne Basin, Northern Ireland.
+Southwestern is a new UK based company set up for the purpose of participating in oil and gas exploration and production in the UK.

-Subject to the approval for the licence interest assignments by Department of Enterprise, Trade and Investment (“DETI”) for licence PL1/10, and Department of Energy and Climate Change for licence P2123, the licence interests in both PL1/10 and P2123 will be as follows:
+Subject to the approval for the licence interest assignments by DECC, the licence interests will be as follows:

 |Brigantes (40% owned by InfraStrata)*

-Commenting on the operations update, Andrew Hindle, CEO of InfraStrata said:
+Commenting on the announcement, Andrew Hindle, CEO of InfraStrata said: